 Host shifts, Reproductive Isolation, and Speciation

-We maintain a wiki page that collects and evlauates studies dealing the the relationships between insect host use, reproductive isolation, and speciation.
+We maintain a wiki page that collects and evaluates studies dealing with the relationships between insect host use, reproductive isolation, and speciation.
 This dataset is an outgrowth of a manuscript the lab worked on in 2014-2015, and that is now published in the journal Evolution.
 The wiki-dataset can be found here: https://wiki.uiowa.edu/display/InsectHostShifts/Insect+Host+Shifts+and+Speciation) and anyone is invited to collaborate on its maintenance.

 Forbes AA, Devine SN, Hippee AC, Tvedte ES, Ward AKJ, Widmayer HA, Wilson CJ.
 2017.
 Revisiting the particular role of host shifts in initiating insect speciation.
-Evolution.
-Online early
+Evolution 71:1126-1137. link

 Hidden niches and tropical insect diversity across three trophic levels